CalebQ42/stupid-backend/README.md

 {
   "_id": "api key",
   "features": "clguar", //If the letter above is present, the key can acces that feature.
   "death": -1, //Unix timestamp for when the key will expire.
 If -1, the key has no planned expiration.
+Subject to change.
 }
 ```